Bowser proposes increase in police funding, more traffic cameras in D.C. budget

 The mayor presented her plan to the D.C.
 Council on Wednesday.
 The legislature will next conduct weeks of hearings before proposing its own modifications and eventually voting in May on the final budget for fiscal year 2023, which begins Oct.
 1.

-“One thing that is clear and has become even clearer since last year is that the impacts of the pandemic are far-reaching and complex … We are experiencing new challenges around housing and homelessness.
+“One thing that is clear and has become even clearer since last year is that the impacts of the pandemic are far-reaching and complex. … We are experiencing new challenges around housing and homelessness.
 We are experiencing a rise in reckless driving.
 And we know that our students have suffered greatly,” Bowser said to the council.
 “This budget acknowledges the very real anxieties that District residents feel when they’re concerned about the affordability of the city and how long they will be able to afford to live here.”

-One of the largest expenditures in Bowser’s proposal is a one-time $500 million injection in the Housing Production Trust Fund, which provides grants to developers to help them include subsidized units for low-income residents in new housing complexes.
+One of the largest expenditures in Bowser’s proposal is a one-time $500 million injection into the Housing Production Trust Fund, which provides grants to developers to help them include subsidized units for low-income residents in new housing complexes.
 Bowser has spent $1 billion on the program already in her two terms as mayor.
 Her previous largest one-time addition to the fund, $400 million last year that was meant to last two years, has already been almost entirely spent, a top city official said, speaking on the condition of anonymity to discuss the budget before Bowser announced it.

 D.C. misspent nearly $82 million meant to provide affordable housing to poorest residents, inspector general says